Optimise your emails to generate more traffic!

-Email marketing remains an effective strategy to promote your product or organisation.
-However, it is becoming more and more difficult to capture people’s attention and to make them take the time to read your advertising email.
-In order to optimise this, we propose a set of 10 tips in this article by AZEOO!
+Email marketing remains an effective strategy for promoting your product or organization.
+However, it's becoming increasingly difficult to capture people's attention and get them to take the time to read your advertising mail.
+To optimize this, we've put together a set of 10 tips in this AZEOO article!

-The first thing your prospect sees is the title of the email.
-If you can’t capture their attention, they are very likely not to open it.
-If you put a title that is full of mystery and intrigue, they will want to know what is behind it.
+The first thing your prospect sees is the title of the e-mail.
+If you don't manage to grab his attention, he's very likely not to open it.
+With a title full of mystery and intrigue, they'll want to know what's behind it.

-Taking a solemn tone will not help the reader to feel concerned and close to you.
-Make them believe or feel that you have written the email just for them.
-The best way to do this is to use software that allows you to quote the person’s name in the title or header.
+Taking a solemn tone won't help the reader to feel concerned and close to you.
+Make them believe or have the impression that you've written this e-mail just for them.
+The best way to do this is to use software that allows you to quote the person's name in the subject line or header.

-Today, the vast majority of people consult their e-mail via their telephone.
-It is therefore important to ensure that they are optimised for reading on a smartphone.
+Today, the vast majority of people consult their e-mail on their phone.
+So it's important to make sure they're optimized for smartphone reading.

 4. Target groups of individuals

-Have lists according to age groups, gender and objectives so that you can send emails according to the target audience.
-They are bound to feel more involved!
+Set up lists according to age group, gender and objective, so that you can send e-mails according to the target audience.
+They're bound to feel more involved!

-Avoid, for example, sending your promotional emails on Friday as they may be lost in a mass mailing over the weekend.
-After that, it is up to you to determine the best timing.
+Avoid, for example, sending your promotional e-mails on Fridays, as they're likely to get lost in a mass mailing over the weekend.
+After that, it's up to you to determine the best timing.

 6. Avoid spamming

-Having an option to unsubscribe from emails is a good choice if you don’t want your mailings to disappear into the limbo of junk mail.
+Having an option to unsubscribe from e-mails is a good choice if you don't want your mailings to disappear into spam limbo.

 7. Redirect to better concern

-By placing links to articles and products in your e-mails, you avoid overloading them and having to send several e-mails in a short period of time.
-This would have the effect of tiring the user and offering him a mass of information that he would not need.
+By including links to articles and products in your e-mails, you avoid overloading them and having to send several in a short space of time.
+This would have the effect of tiring the user and offering him a mass of information he wouldn't need.

 8. Use the incentive buttons

-Prompting buttons are a major element in today’s marketing.
-They can turn an unknown person into a quality prospect.
-They are usually placed at the end of the email to encourage the audience to open future emails.
+Incentive buttons are a major element in today's marketing.
+They help turn an unknown person into a quality prospect.
+They are generally placed at the end of the e-mail to encourage the audience to open future e-mails.

 9. Keep your contact list healthy

-From time to time, check the people who are no longer active in their mailboxes or those who never open them.
-Also think about those who confirm that they still want to receive content with a short email asking them for example.
+From time to time, check to see who is no longer active in their mailbox or who never opens it.
+Also consider those who confirm that they still want to receive content, with a short e-mail asking them to do so, for example.

 10. Keep your content interesting

-Adding new information, research and studies, and a little humour will make your emails more enjoyable to read.
-Also consider using GIFs and videos to attract attention.
+By adding new information, research and studies, and a touch of humor, your emails will be more pleasant to read.
+And don't forget GIFs and videos to attract attention.